 About | The Europe Center

-For more than 10 years we have been looking for a location where we could host our teachers, give a home to our worldwide Buddhist friends and hold seminars and courses.
-All our wishes came true when we saw the breathtaking landscape and buildings of Gut Hochreute.
+We were looking for such a place for more than 10 years.
+We sought a location where we could host our high teachers, give a home to our worldwide Buddhist friends and hold international seminars and courses.
+All our wishes came true in 2007 when we saw the breathtaking landscape and buildings of Gut Hochreute.
 We had found the Europe Center.

 Buddhism was founded by the Indian prince Siddhartha Gautama, who, at the age of 35, reached a state of lasting, limitless happiness – enlightenment.
 During 45 years of constant traveling, he encountered different kinds of people and gave general and specific advice for all life’s situations.
-Buddha’s teachings enable us to experience lasting happiness.
-By using suitable meditations, our theoretical knowledge turns into direct experience; additional methods secure attained levels of consciousness.
+By using suitable meditations, our intellectual knowledge turns into direct experience; additional methods secure attained levels of consciousness.
 The goal of Buddha’s teachings is the full development of body, speech and mind.

-The Diamond Way belongs to the Karma Kagyu School of Tibetan Buddhism, whose teachings come directly from the historical Buddha.
-Because of its practical approach, which is closely related to life, it is the most widespread form of Buddhism outside of the traditional Buddhist countries.
+Diamond Way Buddhism belongs to the Karma Kagyu School of Tibetan Buddhism.
+Because of its practical approach closely related to everyday life, it is the most widespread form of Buddhism outside of the traditional Buddhist countries.

 The Europe Center lies in the foothills of the Southern Alps at an altitude of 850m above sea level.
 The house faces onto a beautiful natural lake (der Grosse Alpen See).
 The nearest town is Immenstadt (approx 4kms).